search-close

 Mistake 5: Not Backing Up Work

 The tales of designers losing hours, even days, of work due to not frequently saving or backing up their projects are all too common in the realm of drafting software solutions.
 Such setbacks can be disheartening and significantly derail progress on a project.
 To prevent this, establish a robust backup routine: save work frequently, utilize auto-save features if available, and leverage cloud storage solutions for an additional layer of security.
 Another option is to plan for regular backups in the cloud and locally in your external storage devices.
 This way, you can have recovery points in many stages in the future.
 In the same way that this behavior protects your work against technical errors, it gives you confidence, thereby enabling you to focus more on creativity and a little less on the consequence of a possible loss.
+7 Mistakes to Avoid When Learning CAD

 Mistake 6: Working Without a Plan